brenolf/programming-contests/README.md

 Programming Problems
 ====================

-Here are some of my codes used to solve mostly online judges problems.
-I have been working on them since I started my BSc degree.
+Here are some of my codes I used to solve (mostly) online judges problems.
+Not all of them actually do solve the problem, but definitely most do.
+I have been working on them since I started my BSc degree in Computer Science.

-Perhaps there are more other programs here not directly related to programming contests, however I also find them interesting.
+Perhaps you may find other programs not directly related to programming contests; However, they are there because I also find them somehow interesting.

-Another important thing to point out is that not all of them solve the problem, but most do.

 Usage
 =====

-You may freely use these codes.
-Nevertheless, bear in mind that the most important in these problems are the logic behind.
+You may freely use/copy/share these codes.
+Nevertheless, bear in mind that the most important is the logic behind each problem.

-Here are the sites from where I have taken the problems:

 1. [Spoj Brasil](http://br.spoj.com/)
 2. [Sphere Online Judge](http://www.spoj.com/)